sddevelopment-be/penguin-pragmatic-patterns/docs/productivity/articles/agility-and-software-craftsmanship.md

 This is followed by back and forth bickering, along the lines of: _"This is not what we paid you for!"_, _'Yes it is!
 Look, we have it in writing, and your signature is on the bottom of the page'_, and so on.

 What matters most is that the customer is satisfied with the software you deliver.
 Whether that corresponds to what they originally asked of you or not, is not very relevant at the time of delivery.
 A satisfied customer will write a good review, or recommend you to their peers.
-A customer that is strongarmed into accepting and paying for something they did not want, will not be inclined to give you the same courtesy.
+A customer that is strong-armed into accepting and paying for something they did not want, will not be inclined to give you the same courtesy.
 The question here is _"what hurts you the most?"_.
 Is it putting in extra effort to make sure the client is happy, or dealing with a bad reputation down the line?

 > Responding to change over following a plan